Anni-Bamwenda/multimodal-adhd-sex-prediction/README.md

 F1
 ROC-AUC

-No aggregate score is used, as this can obscure task-specific performance.
+No aggregate metrics are used, as they can obscure task-specific performance and mask failure modes.

 ## 📜 Disclaimer